HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 TDS Classic supports the following validations:

 * **Template Structure** – Validates that templates have only a single Standard Value template, field sections and sections only contain fields.
 * **Should be Deploy Once** – Ensure that certain items are set to DeployOnce.
-The paths that the check will applied to can be configured in the Additional Propeties area.
+The paths that the check will applied to can be configured in the Additional Properties area.
 * **Don't Sync Children** – Ensure that specific items don't have child synchronization set, this prevents the possible deletion of items.
-The paths that the check will applied to can be configured in the Additional Propeties area.
+The paths that the check will applied to can be configured in the Additional Properties area.
 * **Ensure Parent Integrity** – Validates that the structure of the TDS Classic project matches what will be deployed to Sitecore.
 * **Should use .user file** -  TDS Classic properties for DEBUG configurations should typically be stored in the .user file.
 * **Prevent item by path** – Checks that items in the project are not found at or beneath the configured location.